m3g/ComplexMixtures.jl/README.md

 The documentation is available at: [https://m3g.github.io/ComplexMixtures.jl/stable](https://m3g.github.io/ComplexMixtures.jl/stable)

+### Examples

+A series of examples of applications of tis package can be found here: https://github.com/m3g/ComplexMixturesExamples

 ## Overview

 *ComplexMixtures* is a package to study the solute and solvent interactions of